 You also need to consider the fund’s operating expenses, which are not included in the management fee.
 These include primarily legal and accounting costs, as well as HST, because at least for now, all investors in Canada pay the Ontario HST.
 Why aren’t operating costs included in the management fee?
 Because they can fluctuate quite a bit, and they represent incidental costs that might be negotiated by the fund and that only arise from time to time.

 In the case of management fees, these really represent the profit of the fund, so the management company is less likely to try to reduce them, and they’re not going to fluctuate as much.
 The operating expenses typically aren’t a huge number.
-We quickly glanced at Dynamic’s Canadian Bond Fund and saw that, while management fees are capped at 1.25% on the Series A fund (the typical investor purchase, and the one you’d get through a discount broker), the operating costs were about 0.19%, for the year of 2015.
+We quickly glanced at Dynamic’s Canadian Bond ETF and saw that, while management fees are capped at 1.25% on the Series A fund (the typical investor purchase, and the one you’d get through a discount broker), the operating costs were about 0.19%, for the year of 2015.
 But even 0.19% adds up over time, so it’s worth considering.

 Management Expense Ratio (MER)